robbintt/thenews/README.md

 #### Other Stuff

-You can ignore or prioritize by adding them to the respective section in secret.cfg
+You can ignore or prioritize subreddits by adding them to the respective section in `secret.cfg`

-You can add more than one recepient.
+You can add more than one recepient. `See secret.cfg.example`

 #### Is it safe?

 Short Answer: As safe as your server.

-It is best to use a fresh gmail account because you have to store a password in the secret.cfg file.
+It is best to use a separate gmail account because you have to store a password in the secret.cfg file.

-You should also use a fresh reddit account intended for this purpose.
+You should also use a separate reddit account intended for this purpose.

+#### Issues:

+A really bare logging pattern has been dropped into the request/post success/fail control flow for both HTTP events.

+No logging exists to record success/failure of the email yet.

 #### License